 Quality reporting allows you to check how the quality of your translations is faring, at any time, by making use of the Customer Utility Analysis (CUA).
 The CUA consists of four levels of quality, and each is determined by a range of MQM scores.
 For each different channel (chat, email, FAQ), we break down quality into tiers, and you are then able to see the percentage of your translations that fall within each tier.

 MQM (Multidimensional Quality Metric) is a standard quality framework that emerged from collaboration between academia and industry, designed to assess translation quality.
-You can learn more about it here.

 The report will include: